 How to upgrade?

-You can skip to upgrade every time you start the APP, but you will not be able to take advantages of the new features and fixes of the latest firmware release.
+You can skip upgrading every time you start the APP, but you will not be able to take advantage of the new features and fixes of the latest firmware release.

-In our Mavic Mini tutorials you can find detailed video instructions how to proceed with the firmware update.
+In our Mavic Mini tutorials, you can find detailed video instructions on how to proceed with the firmware update.

 Note: there is no automatic or manual rollback (firmware downgrade) possibility!